nagalr/nagalr.github.io/_posts/2009-09-05-Merge-Sort.md

 The first one is a simple (int32) Implementation, that sorts an array of integers.
 The second one is the Generic Merge Sort, Plus a simple 'Person' class that will demonstrate the using of the Generic code.

 # License
-This article, along with any associated source code and files, is licensed under The Code Project Open License (CPOL)
+This article, along with any associated source code and files, is licensed under GPL (GPLv3)